Old-Fashioned Buttermilk Biscuits

 Cutting Perfect Biscuits

 Cut circles with a biscuit or cookie cutter, making the circles as close together as possible to use as much of the dough in this first round of cutting.
 Do not twist the cutter as you press in or pull out, which will seal the layers of the dough and prevent them from rising to their tallest selves.
-Use a cutter with a sharp edge; you don’t want to use a nglass, which won’t cut through the dough cleanly and will compress the layers, hindering the rising process.
+Use a cutter with a sharp edge; you don’t want to use a glass, which won’t cut through the dough cleanly and will compress the layers, hindering the rising process.

 I used a 3-inch biscuit cutter for these nice fat biscuits.
 You can use a smaller size cookie or biscuit cutter, just note that the cooking time may need to be shortened.